Sharon Van Etten: 2011–2015: Tramp and Are We There

 Van Etten's third studio album, Tramp, was released on February 7, 2012, on Jagjaguwar.
 Tramp was produced by the National's Aaron Dessner and recorded in his home studio in Brooklyn, New York.
 Additional recording took place at Miner Street Recordings in Philadelphia, where the album was also mixed with engineers and mixers Brian McTear and Jonathan Low.
 The album features musicians Doug Keith, Thomas Bartlett, Bryan Devendorf, Bryce Dessner, Matt Barrick, Rob Moose, Julianna Barwick, Peter Silberman, Logan Coale, Clarice Jensen, Ben Lanz, Zach Condon, and Jenn Wasner.

-2014–2015: Are We There

 May 2014 brought about the release of Van Etten's fourth studio album, titled Are We There, on Jagjaguwar.
 Van Etten produced the record with Stewart Lerman, with the guidance of bandmate and manager Zeke Hutchins.
 Most of the recording was done at Hobo Sound Studios in Weehawken, New Jersey, with piano tracks being recorded at Electric Lady Studios in New York City.
 The record features musicians Zeke Hutchins, Doug Keith, Heather Woods Broderick, Dave Hartley, Adam Granduciel, Marisa Anderson, Stuart Bogie, Mickey Free, Mary Lattimore, Little Isidor, Jacob Morris, Torres' Mackenzie Scott, Shearwater's Jonathan Meiburg, Lower Dens' Jana Hunter, and Efterklang touring member Peter Broderick.
 The extended play (EP), I Don't Want to Let You Down, a compilation of songs that were not included on Are We There, was released on Jagjaguwar in 2015.